 We recommend that you check these screws for tightness from time to time.
 They generally hold very well on their own.

-Note: The manufacturer of the lift arms recommends that you remove them during the winter and store them inside WITH THE CYLINDER END ON TOP.
+Note: The manufacturer of the lift arms recommends that you remove them during the winter and store them inside WITH THE CYLINDER END UP.
 This keeps the seals lubricated.

 Most of our customers connect directly to a battery.
 It is permissible to connect to another 12-volt source such as a fused connection that controls another device that would not be used at the same time as your winch, but it should be able to handle at least 50 amps which would be indicated by the fuse rating and be fed by at least 8 AWG wire.

 In this PWC Rail application, the winch will never “dead-load” like it might if it were used on an off-road vehicle winched to a tree.
 So it should never require its maximum amperage.
-Still, if you connect it to a power source other than the battery, the recommended wiring should be at least 8 gauge.
-That said, during our design-phase, we tested the Rails many times with a 20-foot length of 12-gauge zip-wire temporarily clipped to a battery, winching up a full-size 3-seater without any problem.
-But for permanent installation, you would want to use 8 gauge stranded copper wire, which is very hard to find locally.
-Do not use 8 AWG speaker wire which is copper-coated aluminum and will not carry the necessary amperage.
+Still, if you connect it to a power source other than the battery, the recommended wiring leading to that source should be at least 8 gauge.

-As described above, we provide 8-gauge copper zip-wire (both wires connected together with a web) for $3 per foot.
-Our Frames have three optional-height 7/8” holes, through which you can run the wire.
+The mounting Frames have three optional-height 7/8” holes, through which you can run the wire.
 You will need to drill a matching hole in your swim platform wall.
 Most common bit sets have up to a 1/2 ” bit.
 The ring terminals on the end of the 12-volt wiring are just a little larger than 1/2".
 All you need to do is enlarge a 1/2" hole a little larger by angling the bit from one side to the other, or using a file to "ovalize" the hole a little.

 If you are replacing existing rails with our Rails, you might already have wires under your swim platform to which you can connect our winch.
 That will reduce the length of wire needed, and avoid the need to drill a hole into your engine compartment.
 As an example, one of our customers replaced his older rails with a pair of ours.
-He connected one of the winches to his existing terminal that was already mounted behind a step without needing to cut-and-extend the 6 feet of wire that comes on the winch, and he connected the winch from the Rails on the other side of his swim platform to the same terminal with 8 feet of our zip-wire.
+He connected both winches to his existing terminal that was already mounted behind a step.
 While both winches are now connected to the same terminal feed, he only uses 1 winch at a time, so the amp-draw is never over loaded.
-By using his existing power source, he didn’t have to drill any holes into his engine compartment.

-If you do need to go through your engine compartment wall, you might be able to find an existing pass-through that has enough capacity through which to feed the winch wires.
+If you do need to go through your engine compartment wall, you might be able to find an existing pass-through that has enough room for you to feed the winch wires through.
 If not, drill a hole as high up as possible.
-If you are installing 2 PWC Rails, we recommend you route the wires from each winch to one point so you only have to drill 1 hole into your engine compartment.
-You will want to locate the hole so that you have a good path for the wires to reach your battery or other connection location.
-It will be easiest to drill through from inside the engine compartment because it will be too high to do it if you are in the water under the swim platform.
+If you are installing 2 PWC Rails, we recommend you route the wires from each winch to one hole into your engine compartment.
+Locate the hole so that you have a good path for the wires to reach your battery or other connection location.
+You will want to drill through from inside the engine compartment because it will be too high to do it if you are in the water under the swim platform.
 Of course, you will have to get in the water to route the wires into the engine room.
 This drawing shows a general way to route the wires following the dotted line.

 It doesn't matter which battery you connect to.
 All the batteries in your engine room are connected to a charging system, and you are only using battery power when your PWC Rail winch button is being pushed.
 So you can connect to the closest battery or 50-amp terminal.
 I have had a couple customers who don't run wiring to their engine room at all.
-They just cut and strip the wires next to their winch, and use a portable battery jumper box.
+They just use a portable battery jumper box.
 But that is an extra hassle when it comes to unloading and loading.
 Still, it is an option that some prefer.

-When you have run all the wiring and are ready to connect it, connect the positive side first, then the negative side, then plug in the Quick Connectors and you are ready to go.
+When you have run all the wiring and are ready to connect it to your battery, connect the positive side first, then the negative side.

 Using the Sunbrella Winch Cover

 The winch cover protects your winch from direct rain.
 It has a grommet drain hole in the bottom in case a sideways rain makes its way into the cover.
-Fit the cover under the bottom of the motor first, then up and over the drum on top.
-The cable/rope extends out through the snap-opening on the right (Starboard) side of the cover.
+Click here to see the best way to fit the Sunbrella cover over the winch and still use the blue Winch Tether.

 Winterization or Other Extended Periods of Non-Use

 You should also remove the lift arms and store them inside with the cylinder UP and the rod DOWN.
-You can remove them be prying the ball joint clip out-and-up as shown in picture #3.
+You can remove them be prying the ball joint clip out-and-up as shown in the Installation Instructions.
 Be careful not to let the clip fly off and be sure to put the clip back in place for storage..
-The Rails need to be UPRIGHT when you remove the lift arms, and tied securely in place for storage.
+The Rails need to be UPRIGHT when you remove the lift arms, and tied securely in place for the winter.